Semiotic Drift

-Semiotic Drift is an ongoing series of essays on media, culture, theory, and the way meaning refuses to behave.
+Semiotic Drift is an ongoing series of micro-essays, fragments, and short critical pieces on media, culture, theory, and the drift of meaning.

 My thinking draws on a hybrid academic background: a BA in Media Studies, an MA in Sociology and Global Change, and a PhD in English Literature and Creative Writing.
 I spent several years lecturing in Media Studies, English Literature, and Creative Writing at a British university.
-Some of these essays emerged from that teaching.
-Others from staring at screens and books for too long and needing to write my way out.
+Some of this work emerged from that teaching.
+Some of it came from staring at screens and books for too long and needing to write my way out.

 I was born in South Africa and live in the UK.
 I run a small independent press called Analog Submission Press.
 I also write about the craft of life writing at Written from Life.